Water Damage Vs Flood: What’s Covered and What’s Not

 It’s also wise to carry additional flood insurance beyond anything your standard homeowners policy covers, especially in Florida.

-For extra help interpreting your insurance policy and purchasing the best policies for your needs, the insurance experts at Tampa Bay Insurance are here to help.
+For additional assistance with understanding your insurance policy and finding the most suitable coverage options, the team at Tampa Bay Insurance is available to assist.
 Call (727) 372-5559 to get started.

 Note: Coverage examples and descriptions are not absolute and are for informational are sample purposes only.
 Please refer to your policy for specific coverages and exclusions.